 In 2017 we created a second Early Intervention Centre at the far end of the Shimla Bypass Road.
 We visited this centre in 2019 and were really pleased to see how well it is going.

-This is our newest venture which has been established in 2014 which we are very excited about as we are now able to support those families in more remote areas of North India.
+This is one of our newest ventures which supports those families in more remote areas of North India.

-In the remote ares of Uttarakhand, services for the intellectually disabled are practically non –existent.
-Therefore after a couple of pilot projects in these remote areas, we have decied to establish a Mobile Outreach Programme in the interior of Garhwal and Kumaon region where facilities related to disability are either non existant or are highly inadequate.
+In the remote areas of Uttarakhand, services for the intellectually disabled are practically non–existent.
+Therefore after a couple of pilot projects in these remote areas, we have decided to establish a Mobile Outreach Programme in the i6 blocks of Dehradun where facilities related to disability are either non existent or are highly inadequate.

 A team of 2 Special Educators have been assigned this project.
 We have worked with the Samvedna Project (Associated with Landour Community Hospital, Mussoorie) in the following ways:-

 Training their volunteers (15) to identify special needs.

 Assisting with assessment of children; some come to the centre but most are based in nearby villages and the volunteer goes to the village.